gavindsturm/gavindsturm/README.md

 </a>
 </div>

-<h3 align="center">Software Engineer • Backend • Systems • Security • Automation</h3>
+<h3 align="center">Forward Deployed Engineer • AI • Data • Systems</h3>

 <p align="center">
 Computer Science @ Montana State University (Class of 2026) <br>
-I build reliable, scalable, and secure backend systems with strong foundations in distributed systems, database internals, and low-level engineering.
+I embed with customers to turn ambiguous, high-stakes problems into shipped systems — across logistics, healthcare, and defense.
+I build production software, own it end-to-end, and work directly with the people who use it.
 </p>

 ---

 ## About Me

 - Computer Science, Montana State University — May 2026
-- Backend / Systems focused engineer
-- Experience building production automation and secure data workflows
-- Strong in performance, concurrency, and system reliability
+- Forward Deployed Engineer — I scope with customers, build fast, and ship to production
+- Hands-on experience in regulated environments (HIPAA, DoD / CMMC)
-- Interested in backend infrastructure, distributed systems, and database engines
+- Comfortable owning the full stack: backend systems, data pipelines, and the dashboards customers actually touch
+- I treat "the customer is using it in production" as the only real measure of done

 ---

 ## Experience

-**Cybersecurity / IT Specialist — Hudson Sky**
+**Forward Deployed Engineer — Hudson Sky**
-- Monitor systems, detect threats, and respond to incidents
-- Improve infrastructure reliability, performance, and security posture
-- Networking, system hardening, and operational security
+- Led weekly scoping sessions with managing partners to define requirements, then shipped backend systems with frontend dashboards
+- Moved a client team out of email chains and legacy tools into a fully automated workflow
+- Owned production incidents end-to-end — triaging root cause under pressure and briefing non-technical stakeholders directly

 **Founder — LeadLock Automations**
-- Designed scalable backend automation systems for businesses
+- Designed and shipped AI-driven business automation systems for client organizations
-- Built secure data workflows (RBAC, encryption, logging, audit trails)
+- Built secure, production-grade data workflows (RBAC, encryption, logging, audit trails)
-- Automated high-volume operations improving reliability and efficiency
+- Translated technical constraints into plain language for non-technical decision-makers and drove adoption

 ---

-## Engineering Highlights
+## Selected Work

-- Multithreaded data pipeline processing **30,000+ records** with integrity + rollback
-- Implemented indexing, ACID transactions, and concurrency control in C++
-- Designed secure distributed automation systems with audit logging + RBAC
-- Backend systems handling high-volume operations reliably
-- Strong knowledge of memory, threading, and performance optimization
+- **Air-gapped LLM for ERP querying (DoD contractor)** — plain-English querying of a production ERP database with zero data leaving the client network; deployed 13 CMMC L2 controls across the stack
+- **AI email automation pipeline (nationwide logistics)** — multi-turn thread tracking across thousands of concurrent conversations; partnered directly with operations leadership, driving 183% revenue growth in Q1 2026
+- **Retool management portal** — built from scratch to give operations teams live visibility, thread inspection, and manual override over the automation pipeline
+- **HIPAA-compliant data pipeline** — migrated 30,000+ medical records with encryption, audit logging, and least-privilege access to PHI

 ---